Financial Accounting Foundation

 - Review the following with the Foundation’s Management and the Auditors:

-- The adequacy of the organization’s internal controls.
+- The adequacy of the Foundation’s internal controls.

 - The existence of any significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting.